dcdpr/did-btc1/chapters/Introduction-and-Motivation.md

   which might block updates (although this is currently highly unlikely since no valid transaction has ever been successfully censored from the blockchain by miners).
-* When all the prior updates were kept online, BTCR provided non-repudiation, however it is possible to take prior updates offline and still resolve the current BTCR update as a valid DID Document, so it cannot guarantee non-repudiation.
+* When all the prior updates were kept online, BTCR provided ::Non-Repudiation::, however it is possible to take prior updates offline and still resolve the current BTCR update as a valid DID Document, so it cannot guarantee ::Non-Repudiation::.

 #### did:ion